You can stop HIV

 *Viral load is how much HIV is in someone’s body, measured by a blood test.
 Treatment can push levels of HIV so low that tests show it’s at ‘undetectable’ levels.

-National HIV Testing Week, which this year will take place the week beginning Saturday 18 November, raises awareness of the importance of HIV testing and increases opportunities to test in different settings.
+National HIV Testing Week, which this year took place the week beginning Saturday 18 November, raises awareness of the importance of HIV testing and increases opportunities to test in different settings.

 Treatment is good for you.
 We know that the sooner someone with HIV starts treatment, the better it is for their health – it protects them from illnesses which could shorten their life.

 Treatment is good for all of us.
 HIV medication can reduce the amount of HIV in the body to such low levels it is undetectable.
 Someone who is undetectable cannot pass on HIV to others.

 Protection is good for you.
 Most new infections come from unprotected sex with someone who doesn’t know they have HIV – so aren’t on medication and aren’t undetectable.
 So we all need to look after ourselves.